 • Notification: Successful and unsuccessful applicants will be notified by mid-December.

-• Notify Coordinator: Successful applicants need to notify the Professional Development Unit coordinator.
+• Notify Coordinator: Successful applicants need to notify the Professional Development Unit coordinator that are accepting the funding

-• Covers the cost (up to $28 per hour) of releasing you to attend study days during working hours.
+• Clinical release - covers the cost (up to $28 per hour) of releasing you to attend study days during working hours.

-• Travel cost if 100kms or over - up to $1000 for 30-point paper.
+• Travel costs 100kms or over are eligible for up to $1000 for 30-point paper.
 Complete travel and accommodation form.
+Complete Waikato Staff expense claim form.

 Useful resources: